World Chess Championship 1960: 1959 Candidates Tournament

 The 1959 Candidates Tournament was held in Yugoslavia in Bled, Zagreb, and Belgrade in September and October 1959.
-The top two players from the previous tournament, Smyslov and Keres, were seeded directly into the tournament and joined by the top six from the interzonal.
+The top two players from the previous tournament, Vasily Smyslov and Paul Keres, were seeded directly into the tournament and joined by the top six from the interzonal.
 Mikhail Tal won, becoming the challenger in the 1960 championship match.

 The tournament was notable in that the two top finishers, Tal and Keres, scored heavily against the bottom of the field.
 If only scores between the top four are taken into account, the results of the top four are quite similar (Tal 5½/12, Keres 6½/12, Petrosian and Smyslov both 6/12).
 But Tal and Keres scored heavily against the bottom four, with Tal scoring an incredible 14½/16, including winning all four of his games against Fischer.

 Future world champion Bobby Fischer was 16 years old at the time.
 He was the youngest Candidate in history until Magnus Carlsen qualified for the 2007 Candidates under a different system.